Skip to content

 image.png

-Select bones: root, spine_03, spine_04, spine_05.
-Then right click and navigate to Create Bodies/ Constraints > Create bodies with Capsules.
+Select the following bones: root, spine_03, spine_04, spine_05, then right click and navigate to Create Bodies / Constraints > Create bodies with Capsules.

 image.png